FredHutch/FAMLI/README.md

 ### Math

 #### Coverage Evenness
 This is considered on a per-reference basis.
 On a per-amino-acid basis, alignment-depth is calculated using an integer vector.
 It is expected that the 5' and 3' ends of the reference will have trail offs, thus the vector is trimmed on both the 5' and 3' ends.
 A mean coverage depth and the standard deviation of the mean are calculated.
 The standard deviation is divided by the mean.
-Both based on the Poisson distribution and some empirical efforts on our part, we set a threshold of 1.0 for this ratio as a cutoff of uneveness; **references with SD / MEAN ratio > 1.0 are filtered**.
+Both based on the Poisson distribution and some empirical efforts on our part, we set a threshold of 1.0 for this ratio as a cutoff of uneveness; **references with a coverage SD / MEAN ratio > 1.0 are filtered**.

 #### Defining alignment likelihood